weacast/weacast/packages/weacast-alert/README.md

 npm link weacast-alert
 ```

-As this module also depends on [weacast-core](https://github.com/weacast/weacast-core) you have to do the same thing for it.
+As this module also depends on [weacast-core](https://github.com/weacast/weacast-core) and [weacast-probe](https://github.com/weacast/weacast-probe) you have to do the same thing for it.

 ## License